-D11.
-Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Policies

-D12.
-Report the lowest grade earned for any course that may be transferred for credit: C

-- D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 65 Unit type semester hours - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 97 Unit type semester hours - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 33

-D17.
-Describe other transfer credit policies: There is no limit to the number of credits that may be transferred from another four-year institution, but the last 33 hours towards a degree from Mississippi College must be earned at Mississippi College.
-A minimum of 12 semester hours must be taken at Mississippi College in the student's major field and 6 hours in the minor, but no more than 45 semester hours may be transferred for credit toward a bachelor's degree on a major in any other department.
+D10.
+Does an open admission policy, if reported, apply to transfer students?
+Yes No D11.
+Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit:C D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 65 Unit type credit hours D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 97 Unit type credit hours D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:33 D17.
+Describe other transfer credit policies: There is no limit to the number of credits that may be transferred from a four-year institution; however, the last 33 hou towards a degree at Mississippi College must be earned in residence.
+A minimum of 12 semester hours in a major and in a minor, but no more than 45 semester hours may be transferred for credit toward a bachelor's degree on a major is any other department.